-A dead body was found in the middle of the street of Palm Beach County suburb over the weekend.
+A dead body was found in the middle of the street at Palm Beach County suburb over the weekend.
 The body belonged to a woman who died of apparent stab wounds.
 The suspect was 32-year-old Samantha E. Fox.
 She is being charged with second-degree murder.

 It was a friend of the deceased, Julie Anna Morgan, who told authorities that he’d just seen his friend stabbed by her knife-wielding roommate.
 The 36-year-old Morgan had knife wounds to her head, chest, back, and arm.